EthanThatOneKid/htmlutil/README.md

 ## Project status: WIP

 I started experimenting with a custom way of composing HTML elements.
-This would is highly considered reinventing the wheel, so I do not recommend usage of this software.
+This is considered reinventing the wheel, so I do not recommend usage of this software.
 To clarify, `htmlutil` is an experimental Go module aiming to facilitate my personal HTML/CSS/JS development.

 ---